 Night View

 Now, the parameter of night view is associated with infrared illumination.
-The infrared light LED’s is what allows the camera to see at night.
-You know, these LED bulbs on camera’s front, just like on the picture you see higher.
-So when it’s getting dark, these lights turn on and act as a floodlight with infrared light, invisible to our eye.
-We get black and white image due to technology specifics.
-In camera’s specifications, this is indicated with IR range, usually starting from 10 meters, which is normal for home cameras, and reaching a 100 and more for outdoor ones.
-What I want to say here – depending on where you want to install your camera, beforehand, try to estimate the area that you want to be visible at night and select the camera based on that.
+The infrared light LEDs are what allow the camera to see at night.
+You know, these LED bulbs on the camera’s front, just like in the picture you are higher.
+So when it’s getting dark, these lights turn on and act as a floodlight with infrared light, invisible to our eyes.
+We get a black and white image due to technological specifics.
+In the camera’s specifications, this is indicated with IR range, usually starting from 10 meters, which is normal for home cameras, and reaching 100 and more for outdoor ones.
+What I want to say here, depending on where you want to install your camera, beforehand, try to estimate the area that you want to be visible at night and select the camera based on that.

 5. Power Transmission

-Well, of course, the regular ones are: a power adapter, a power over coaxial cable for analog cams, power over ethernet cable for network cams, but they all imply a direct power transmission, and also there are battery-powered cameras as well.
+Well, of course, the regular ones are: a power adapter, a power over coaxial cable for analog cams, power over Ethernet cable for network cams, but they all imply a direct power transmission, and also, there are battery-powered cameras as well.
 But the option I want to bring up for your consideration is an uninterruptible power supply.
-A best fit for those who don’t want to lose even a single hour of recording, and if you frequently having issues with the electricity, that’s a must have for you.
-Or battery-powered cams, great option as well.
+A best fit for those who don’t want to lose even a single hour of recording, and if you frequently have issues with the electricity, that’s a must-have for you.
+Or battery-powered cams, a great option as well.

 Conclusion